Pope reaffirms ban on women priests, assails disobedience

 Proponents of a female priesthood say Jesus Christ was only acting according to the customs of his times.

-The pope, who turns 85 this month, looked tired during services on Thursday.
-He returned a week ago from a grueling trip to Mexico and Cuba.
+The pope, who turns 85 this month, looked tired during the service, his second major event this week after returning last Thursday from a grueling trip to Mexico and Cuba.

-In an interview with the German Catholic news agency KNA, the pope’s brother, Reverend Georg Ratzinger, said he thought the pontiff would cut back his foreign voyages because travel increasingly tired him.

-“I think he won’t travel that much anymore, because it’s more and more of an effort,” he said on Wednesday.

-In Benedict’s sermon during the morning Mass, his first event in the three days leading to Easter, he said that while discussion could be healthy for the Church, disobedience was dangerous.
+In his sermon during the Mass, his first event in the three days leading to Easter, Benedict said that while discussion could be healthy for the Church, disobedience was dangerous.

 He acknowledged that there could be concern about the slow pace of change in the Church, but “drastic measures” were not the way to achieve authentic, divinely willed renewal.